 Typically, the I and Q data channels are quadrature-modulated in the digital domain.
-The high data rate of the AD9755 allows extremely wideband (>10 MHz) quadrature carriers to be synthesized at IFs of over 100 MHz.
-Figure 28 shows an example of a 25 MSymbol/S QAM signal, raised cosine-like pulse, oversampled by 8 at a data rate of 200 MSPS modulated onto a 25 MHz carrier and reconstructed using the AD9755.
+The high data rate of the AD9751 allows extremely wideband (>10 MHz) quadrature carriers to be synthesized.
+Figure 28 shows an example of a 25 MSymbol/S QAM signal, oversampled by 8 at a data rate of 200 MSPS modulated onto a 25 MHz carrier and reconstructed using the AD9751.
+The power in the reconstructed signal is measured to be -12.08 dBm.
+In the first adjacent band, the power is -73.67 dBm, while in the second adjacent band the power is -76.91 dBm.

 Figure 28.
-Reconstructed 64-QAM Signal at 25 MHz IF
+Reconstructing Raised Cosine Signal at 120 MHz IF

 A figure of merit for wideband signal synthesis is the ratio of signal power in the transmitted band to the power in an adjacent channel.
-In Figure 28, the adjacent channel power ratio (ACPR) at the output of the AD9755 is measured to be 65 dB.
+In Figure 29, the adjacent channel power ratio (ACPR) at the output of the AD9751 is measured to be 62 dB.
 The limitation on making a measurement of this type is often not the DAC but the noise inherent in creating the digital data record using computer tools.
-To find how much this is limiting the perceived DAC performance, the signal amplitude can be reduced, as is shown in Figure 29.
+To find how much this is limiting the perceived DAC performance, the signal amplitude can be reduced, as shown in Figure 29.
 The noise contributed by the DAC will remain constant as the signal amplitude is reduced.
 When the signal amplitude is reduced to the level where the noise floor drops below that of the spectrum analyzer, ACPR will fall off at the same rate that the signal level is being reduced.
-Under the conditions measured in Figure 28, this point occurs in Figure 29 at -10 dBFS.
-This shows that the data record is actually degrading the measured ACPR by up to 10 dB.
+Under the conditions measured in Figure 28, this point occurs in Figure 29 at -4 dBFS.
+This shows that the data record is actually degrading the measured ACPR by up to 4 dB.